AllenInstitute/PeakRankR/README.md

 ## Other required tools to run PeakRankR

-bedtoolsr:

 devtools::install_github("PhanstielLab/bedtoolsr")

 Identiy location of bedtools using:

 system("which bedtools")

-Provide the path to bedtools like this:
+# Provide the path to bedtools like this:

 options(bedtools.path = "/path/to/bedtools")